NIRSpec MSA Planning Tool, MPT

 A series of adjacent commanded-open micro-shutters in the cross-dispersion direction forming a slit to disperse the light of a given target.

 Indicates the 5 choices for the limiting shutter centering margin in the MPT Planner: from tightly constrained to unconstrained.

 |Reposition the telescope slightly between exposures to place the targets into different shutters within their respective slitlets in the same MSA configuration.|

 |Dither||Telescope offsets used to acquire multiple exposures within a single visit.
 By definition, dithers require a new MSA configuration, while nods do not.|

 Planning NIRSpec MOS confirmation images

-There are three available options for acquiring NIRSpec MOS confirmation images in the 'Obtain Confirmation Image' pulldown selection:
+There are 3 available options for acquiring NIRSpec MOS confirmation images in the Obtain Confirmation Image pulldown selection:

 No (default): No MOS confirmation images through the open/closed slitlet configurations are acquired at any point in the execution of science exposures.

-Confirmation images can be planned by selecting the appropriate option in the Multi-Object Spectroscopy pull-down menu in the APT template, as shown in Figure 3.
+Confirmation images can be planned by selecting the appropriate option in the multi-object spectroscopy pull-down menu in the APT template, as shown in Figure 3.
 This option should be selected after observations are created in the template by using the MPT.

 Karakla, D. et al. 2014, Proc.
 SPIE 9149